-Hemp Seed Oil, rich in vitamins, such as the natural anti-oxidant vitamin E, is one of the world's richest sources of polyunsaturated fats, including both of the essential fatty acids (Omega 3 & Omega 6) and gamma linolenic fatty acid (GLA), which makes it an excellent natural emollient.
+Hemp Seed Oil, rich in vitamins, such as the natural anti-oxidant vitamin E, is one of the world's richest sources of polyunsaturated fats, including Omega 3 and Omega 6 fatty acids as well as gamma-linolenic fatty acid (GLA), which makes it an excellent natural emollient.

-- Organic shea butter penetrates deep, moisturizes and nourishes
+- Virgin Shea Butter penetrates deep, moisturizes, and nourishes

-- Finely ground, antioxidant rich organic Green Tea acts as a gentle exfoliant to give skin a healthy glow
+- Finely ground, antioxidant-rich Green Tea acts as a gentle exfoliant to give skin a healthy glow

 - Essential oils of stimulating rosemary, and sensuous lavender and patchouli, offer an earthy herbal scent

 - Essential oils add skin balancing, toning, and soothing qualities